RongYangRosie/Graduation-Thesis-Topic-Selection-System/README.md

 This system can be divided into three modules: Administrator module, Student module, and Teacher module.
 #### Administrator module:

 a.
-Login management: Provides a login interface for administrator users, matching the entered username and password with the username and password of administrators in the system.
-If the match is successful, the administrator can access the administrator interface.
-If the match fails, the administrator is prompted with login failure or other error messages.
+Login management: Provides a login interface for administrator users, matching the entered username and password with the credentials in the system.

 b.
-Student user management: Provides the administrator with an interface to manage student users, displaying the students in the system in a list or other format.
-For each specific student, their information can be viewed and modified, and students can also be deleted.
-When deleting a student, tuples in other tables that reference that student in the database should also be deleted to ensure data consistency.
+Student user management: Allows administrators to manage student users, including viewing, modifying, and deleting student information.
+Ensures data consistency by deleting related tuples in other tables.

 c.
-Teacher user management: Provides the administrator with an interface to manage teacher users, displaying the teachers in the system in a list or other format.
-For each specific teacher, their information can be viewed and modified, and teachers can also be deleted.
-When deleting a teacher, tuples in other tables that reference that teacher in the database should also be deleted to ensure data consistency.
+Teacher user management: Allows administrators to manage teacher users, including viewing, modifying, and deleting teacher information.
+Ensures data consistency by deleting related tuples in other tables.

 d.
 Student topic viewing: Allows administrators to view the topics chosen by students.
 #### Teacher module:

-(1) Login management: Provides a login interface for teacher users, matching the entered username and password with the username and password of teachers in the system.
-If the match is successful, the teacher can access the teacher interface.
-If the match fails, the teacher is prompted with login failure or other error messages.
+a.
+Login management: Provides a login interface for teacher users, matching the entered username and password with the credentials in the system.

-(2) Teacher personal information management: Provides teachers with the functionality to modify their personal information.
+b.
+Teacher personal information management: Allows teachers to modify their personal information.

-(3) Thesis topic management: Provides teachers with an interface to propose graduation thesis topics.
-In this interface, teachers need to provide information about the topic, such as the topic title, category (practical or theoretical), target major, and topic requirements.
+c.
+Thesis topic management: Allows teachers to propose graduation thesis topics, including providing topic details such as title, category, target major, and requirements.

-(4) Teacher confirmation of student selection: Teachers confirm the selection of students based on their candidature.
+d.
+Teacher confirmation of student selection: Allows teachers to confirm the selection of students based on their candidature.

 #### Student module:

-(1) Login management: Provides a login interface for student users, matching the entered username and password with the username and password of students in the system.
-If the match is successful, the student can access the student interface.
-If the match fails, the student is prompted with login failure or other error messages.
+a.
+Login management: Provides a login interface for student users, matching the entered username and password with the credentials in the system.

-(2) Personal information management: Provides students with the functionality to modify their personal information.
+b.
+Personal information management: Allows students to modify their personal information.

-(3) Student topic management: Students can view the content of available topics and make topic selections.
+c.
+Student topic management: Allows students to view available topics and make topic selections.

-(4) Viewing student topic selection results: Students can view the topics that have been confirmed by the teacher for their selection.
+d.
+Viewing student topic selection results: Allows students to view the topics confirmed by the teacher for their selection.